Hoesa/VLCia/README.txt

 Known bugs:
 1. Streaming the media file only really stops when stop button is pressed.
-2. Stop button sometimes will stop the whole program.
+2. Stop button will sometimes stop the whole program.
 3. Refresh can only be clicked once per startup.
 (Done deliberatly so it wont create duplicates in the dropdown menu)
+4. Only works if sia runs on port 9980.